vincent331/raspi-smarthome/experiments/Noroof.md

 <img width="1047" height="484" alt="image" src="https://github.com/user-attachments/assets/3a66b9ee-56aa-443e-ba10-0de44446f2ab" />

 ### Experiment 2
 > Again, we repeated the same experiment as above using the same heater and the same equiptment.
+This further helped the argument support the roof supremacy, due to the slow heating speeds and the sheer time taken.

 | Starting temperature | Final temperature | Maximum temperature | % Rise in temp | Rate of temperature increase | Average % temp rise per minute | Time taken |
 |----------------------|-------------------|---------------------|----------------|------------------------------|--------------------------------|------------|